-- dataset (pandas.
-DataFrame) A Pandas' DataFrame with an Identifier Column and a Date Column.
+- dataset (pandas.DataFrame) A Pandas' DataFrame with an Identifier Column and a Date Column.
 The model will be trained to predict the target column from the features. - train_start_date (str) A date string representing a the starting time of the training data.
-It should be in the same format as the Date Column in dataset. - train_end_date (str) A date string representing a the ending time of the training data.
-This will also be used as the start date of the holdout period.
+It should be in the same format as the Date Column in dataset.

+- train_end_date (str) A date string representing a the ending time of the training data.
+This will also be used as the start date of the holdout period if no holdout_start_date is given.
 It should be in the same format as the Date Column in dataset. - holdout_end_date (str) A date string representing a the ending time of the holdout data.
-It should be in the same format as the Date Column in dataset. - $time_column (str)$ The name of the Date column of dataset.
+It should be in the same format as the Date Column in dataset. - time column (str) The name of the Date column of dataset. - holdout_start_date (str) A date string representing the starting time of the holdout data.
+If None is given it will be equal to train_end_date.
+It should be in the same format as the Date Column in dataset.

-- train set (pandas.DataFrame) The in ID sample and in time training set. - test_set (pandas.DataFrame) The out of ID sample and in time hold out set.
+- train_set (pandas.DataFrame) The in ID sample and in time training set. - test_set (pandas.DataFrame) The out of ID sample and in time hold out set.

-fklearn.training.calibration.isotonic_calibration_learner

-Fits a single feature isotonic regression to the dataset.
+fklearn.training.calibration.isotonic_calibration_learner Fits a single feature isotonic regression to the dataset.

 - df (pandas.DataFrame) A Pandas' DataFrame with features and target columns.
 The model will be trained to predict the target column from the features. - target_column (str) The name of the column in df that should be used as target for the model.
-This column should be binary, since this is a classification model. - prediction_column (str) The name of the column with the uncalibrated predictions from the model.

-• output_column (str) - The name of the column with the calibrated predictions from the model.
+This column should be binary, since this is a classification model. - prediction_column (str) The name of the column with the uncalibrated predictions from the model. - output_column (str) The name of the column with the calibrated predictions from the model. - y_min (float) Lower bound of Isotonic Regression - y_max (float) Upper bound of Isotonic Regression